ulyssorok/sentinel/README.md

 Leveraging OpenAI's GPT-4 with browsing along with Voiceflow as our interface

-Our bot can handle everyday questions about outer space and craft a personalized answer for each individual depending on their comfort and technical understanding of space!
+Our bot can handle:
+1. Everyday questions about outer space and craft a personalized answer for each individual depending on their comfort and technical understanding of space!
+2. Analyze and suggest improvements to NASA Standard
+  a.
+Using ingested data from Military Handbook, NASA Standards, NESC tactical bulletins, NASA lessons learned, and NASA tactical reports to suggest improvements
+  b.
+Summarize the report
+  c.
+Answer clarification questions

 Try it yourself at: https://creator.voiceflow.com/prototype/650f3cda275e88510bea289d